College athletes choosing whether to stay in US or head home - WHIZ News

 For the last two weeks, Makurat has been one of about 50 UConn athletes still living at school with the campus largely a ghost town.
 She spent a lot of her time on her computer and phone, video chatting with family back home.
 She was able to go out to dinner one night with coach Geno Auriemma and teammate Evina Westbrook, who remained on campus to get treatment for an injury.

 Plans changed again after UConn decided to cancel all events for the rest of the semester and move learning online.
-Makurat is booked on a flight home later this week.
+Makurat was booked Wednesday on a flight home.
 She will have to self-quarantine for two weeks when she gets back.

 “Poland has pretty much closed everything so everyone is staying home anyway,” she said.
 “I have a place at home to work out and we have a basketball hoop outside, so I can get back to shooting.
 It wasn’t a hard decision, once I knew it was an option.
 I think everyone right now wants to be with their families, and I’m the same.”